ideoforms/python-blockbuffer/README.md

 This small utility package encapsulates a single-consumer, single-producer ringbuffer.

-* Populate the buffer with arbitrary-length arrays of values
+* Populate the buffer with arbitrary-length arrays
-* Query the buffer, and it returns arrays of a specified fixed length, optionally with overlap between successive blocks
+* Query the buffer, and it returns blocks of a specified fixed length, optionally with overlap between successive blocks

 It is designed primarily for applying the short-time Fourier transform (STFT) to successive blocks of an input audio stream (see below for example).

-It is safe for usage in real-time audio applications, as no memory allocation or system I/O is done within the `extend` method.
+It is safe for usage in real-time audio applications, as no memory allocation or system I/O is done within the `extend` method as long as `auto_resize=False` is specified when initialising.

 ## Usage